- Installation

 Examples

--- read data from a hive partitioned data set
+Read data from a Hive partitioned data set:

--- write a table to a hive partitioned data set
+Write a table to a Hive partitioned data set:

-COPY orders TO 'orders' (FORMAT PARQUET, PARTITION_BY (year, month));
+TO 'orders' (FORMAT PARQUET, PARTITION_BY (year, month));

 Hive Partitioning

-Hive partitionining is a partitioning strategy that is used to split a table into multiple files based on partition keys.
+Hive partitioning is a partitioning strategy that is used to split a table into multiple files based on partition keys.
 The files are organized into folders.
 Within each folder, the partition key has a value that is determined by the name of the folder.

-Below is an example of a hive partitioned file hierarchy.
+Below is an example of a Hive partitioned file hierarchy.
 The files are partitioned on two keys (year

 and month